Choose a program

 Most, but certainly not all, child life specialists work in health care settings.
 Typically, the work centers on helping children and their families adjust to and cope with the health care environment and the many events that happen during a hospital stay or clinic visit.
 Some child life specialists work in outpatient settings such as clinics, dental offices, hospice, camps or community intervention programs for children with special health care needs.
 Since the professional skills of child life specialists involve helping children and families under stress, their skills have applications in multiple environments.

 Some colleges and universities have a child life specialist program that awards a bachelor's degree.
 If the chosen school does not have a specific curriculum in child life, a student must complete a bachelor's degree in a related field.
 Some students major in child development, child and family studies, psychology, early childhood education, or a similar area.

 To be eligible for the current certification process, coursework is required in certain areas.
 Following the completion of the degree program and the internship, assuming the required number of eligible courses has been completed, the intern is eligible to take the certification exam.

-The certification exam is offered through the Child Life Council (CLC)/Association for Child Life Professionals, the only international professional organization for the child life profession.
-For complete information about the certification process, see the Certification section of the Child Life Council website.
+The certification exam is offered through the Association of Child Life Professionals, the only international professional organization for the child life profession.
+Find complete information about the certification process.

 Please note, effective Jan.
 1, 2019, eligibility requirements will change.